JuliaSymbolics/Metatheory.jl/paper/paper.md

 This approach, however, suffers from the usual problems of rewriting systems.
 For example, even trivial equational rules such as commutativity may lead to non-terminating systems and thus need to be adjusted by some sort of structuring or rewriting order, which is known to require extensive user reasoning.

 The other back-end for Metatheory.jl, the core of our contribution, is designed so that it does not require the user to reason about rewriting order.
-To do so it relies on equality saturation on *e-graphs*, the state-of-the-art technique adapted from the `egg` Rust library @egg.
+To do so it relies on equality saturation on *e-graphs*, the state-of-the-art technique adapted from the `egg` Rust library [@egg].

 *E-graphs* can compactly represent many equivalent expressions and programs.
 Provided with a theory of rewriting rules, defined in pure Julia, the *equality saturation* process iteratively executes an e-graph-specific pattern matcher and inserts the matched substitutions.
 Since e-graphs can contain loops, infinite derivations can be represented compactly and it is not required that the described rewrite system be terminating or confluent.